10 Annex 3: Horizon and layer designations

 /@ Cryogenic alteration.
 H, O, A, E, B, C

-α Presence of primary carbonates (in R layers related to the rock, in all other layers related to the fine earth) [α like carbonate].
+α Presence of primary carbonates (in R layers related to the rock, in all other layers related to the fine earth) [α like carbonate] and no prominent accumulation of secondary carbonates.
 H, A, E, B, C, R

 β Bulk density ≤ 0.9 kg dm-3 [β like bulk density].
 B